maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### Flexible Grids

-"A flexible, grid-based layout" is a layout whose grid dimensions change proportionately as a containing element, such as the screen size or viewport, changes.
+The first component of Responsive Web Design is "a flexible, grid-based layout."
+What this means is a layout whose grid dimensions change proportionately as a containing element, such as the screen size or viewport, changes.
 For example, if a pages major containing element width were 960 pixels relative to a typical desktop screen, maybe as the screen real estate decreased on a tablet it would make sense to decrease the width to 768 pixels.
 In other words, proportionally respond to the context in which the page is drawn.

 This can be accomplished through the use of relative measurements in declaring the containers and sub containers dimensions, margins, and/or padding.
 Ethan Marcotte recommends using percentages as the relative measurement, and in his book gives the following formula to determine these percentages: